ReactiveX/rxjs/doc/tutorial/applications.md

 var state = increase.scan((state, changeFn) => changeFn(state), {count: 0});
 ```

-We can now add a a couple of more observables which will also change the same state store.
+We can now add a couple of more observables which will also change the same state store.

 ```js
 var increaseButton = document.querySelector('#increase');